It’s easy to decide to buy an eReader–picking the right one to buy is the hardest part!

 c) How much do you expect to use it & where?

 This is a matter of how long you want to stare at a screen for.
-There are options of LCD (like a computer) or eInk (like a book) which alter your reading experience and your eyes.
+Screen options include LCD (like a computer or tablet screen) or eInk (looks like a book) will alter your reading experience–and your eyes.
 I will highlight the differences between these later.

 Also consider where you will be reading as size does matter!
-Do you want to be able to shove it in your purse so you’ll always have it.
-Or do you want a larger screen or device to hold in your hands.
+Do you want to be able to shove it in your purse so you’ll always have it?
+Or do you want a larger screen or device to hold in your hands?
+Be sure to check out the specs online or view the device in person!

 d) Where do you normally buy books from?

-Most chain book retailers have their own or endorse a particular eReader brand.
+Most chain book retailers have their own device or endorse a particular eReader brand.
 Amazon has Kindle (mobi files), Barnes and Noble has Nooks (ePub files) and Chapters/Indigo has the Kobo (ePub files).
-There are also other non-brand name manufacturer out there that usually read ePub files.
+There are also other non-brand name manufacturers out there that usually read ePub files (though those are getting few and far between).

 Consider buying eBooks from the same place you buy your physical books from.
-You’ll likely be aware of any promos they have and may be able to see the devices in person.
+You’ll likely be aware of any promos they have or use reward points.
+Even better, you may be able to see the devices in person and test it out before you buy it.
 But it is important to note that eReaders can be purchased nearly any place that sells electronics (and they are often cheaper or have better promotions for the units that often include cases or book light packages)!

 e) How much are you willing to spend?